After giving birth to my first child I learned the hard way how imperative it is to have a postpartum care kit.

 * This post may contain affiliate links.
 Click here for more info.

-Having these postpartum products on hand before the baby’s birth is a great idea.
+Having these postpartum products on hand before the baby’s birth is a lifesaver.

 Believe me, when the baby arrives there will be no time in the day to shower, let alone stepping out of the house for hemorrhoid ointment and breast pads.